 (d) Audiotapes of workshop sessions of governing bodies in which votes are not made and written minutes are not required by law to be taken.
-RETENTION: Two (2) years.

 - (e) Audiotapes of open meetings for which written minutes are prepared.
 RETENTION: 90 days after approval of minutes by the governing body. - (f) Certified audiotapes of closed meetings.

-RETENTION: Two (2) years. - (g) Supporting documentation One copy of each document of any type submitted to a meeting of a governing body for consideration, approval, or other action, if such action is reflected in the minutes of the meeting.
-RETENTION: Two (2) years.
+(g) Supporting documentation - One copy of each document of any type submitted to a meeting of a governing body for consideration, approval, or other action, if such action is reflected in the minutes of the meeting.